 #3 START YOUR REGISTRY

 If thinking about things other than your non-stop morning sickness and exhaustion will make you feel better–start planning your nursery and start your registry!
 This is the first place I recommend registering.
 It has the best benefits, discounts, and easy delivery and returns.
-I even registered there for my second and third children (but didn’t publicly share it).
+I even registered there for my second, third, and fourth children (but didn’t publicly share it).
 The 15% completion discount on brands that never offer coupons are huge savings!
 It’s no commitment and easy to change down the line!
+Plus, you get a FREE WELCOME BOX when you sign up which is great for trying out different products!
+(Want to see what’s in the welcome box–CLICK HERE)

 #4 WRITE DOWN THE DATE OF YOUR LAST PERIOD